-Setting: The 12,893 sq. ft.
-(0.30 acre) site includes five (5) structures which currently sit on portions of the entire parcel.
-The structures consist of one (1) residence, one (1) garage, and three (3) sheds all of which will be demolished and removed from the site prior to recordation of the Parcel Map.
+Setting: The 15,457 sq. ft.
+(0.355 acre) site is developed with one large single-family residence which currently sits on portions of the entire parcel proposed for subdivision.
+The entire residence will be demolished and removed from the site prior to recordation of the Parcel Map.
 The applicant intends to build a single-family residence on each of the newly created parcels that comply with current R-1/S-72 development requirements.
-The site is nearly flat, has numerous trees (none of which are currently shown "to be removed"), and is surrounded by other existing single-family homes.
+The site is nearly flat, has numerous trees (none of which are currently shown "to be removed" on the tentative map), and is surrounded by other existing single-family homes.